Xyyy1999/Xyyy1999/README.md

 ### Hi there 👋
 ### 🔭 We are currently working on the our project at course Robot System Design.
 ### 📫 How to reach me: chenyiting@whu.edu.cn, 943351323@qq.com

+### 😄 Pronouns: This website will carry the details of our project, including a autonomous table organization system simulation and a grasping dataset

+### ⚡ See You Soon !
 <!--
 **Xyyy1999/Xyyy1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.